sirupsen/localjob/README.md

 Localjob is for early-development situations where you don't need a full-featured background queue, but just want to get started with something simple that does not rely on any external services.
-Localjob's API tries to be compatible with Resque's, that way you can `BackgroundQueue = Localjob` and replace it with Resque the day you need more power.
+Localjob's API tries to be compatible with Resque's, that way you can `BackgroundQueue = Localjob.new` and replace it with Resque the day you need more power.

 The message queue is persistent till reboot.
 You will need to tune system